How Does Someone Become a Saint? A 5-Step Process

 First, the person’s local bishop investigates their life by gathering information from witnesses of their life and any writings they may have written.
 If the bishop finds them to be worthy of being a saint, then he submits the information that he gathered to the Vatican’s Congregation for the Causes of Saints.

-Second, the Congregation for the Causes of Saints can choose reject the application or accept it and begin their own investigation of the person’s life.
+Second, the Congregation for the Causes of Saints can choose to reject the application or accept it and begin their own investigation of the person’s life.
+If the application is accepted, the person may be called Servant of God.

 Fourth, to be recognized as someone in heaven requires that a miracle has taken place through the intercession of that person.
 The miracle is usually a healing.
 The healing has to be instantaneous, permanent, and complete while also being scientifically unexplainable.
 Miracles have to be first verified as scientifically unexplainable by a group of independent doctors, then the person is approved by a panel of theologians, and then the final approval lies with the pope.
 If this is the case, a person is declared a blessed.